AtriOmar/rbk-challenge/README.md

 ## Overview

-This project is my submission for the RBK Front End coding challenge.
-The goal was to turn a given design into a functional website for sharing social links.
-I chose ReactJS for its familiarity.
+A Front End coding challenge organized by RBK, it consists of turning a given design into a functional website using any preferred technology.

 ## Challenge Details

 - **Objective:** Transform the design into a social links sharing website.
 - **Duration:** 24 hours
 - **Participants:** Nearly 100
-- **Completed:** Around 30
+- **Completed:** Close to 30 participants successfully completed the challenge.

 ## Technology